Come brave the future with us

 Intern

-In terms of responsibilities and expectations, interns are comparable to those of full time analysts.
+In terms of responsibilities and expectations, interns are comparable to full-time analysts.
 Our interns take their place as trusted team members in client engagements under the guidance of experienced colleagues from the very beginning.
 A successful internship can also serve as a stepping stone to a permanent position at August after graduation.

 Analyst

-Analysts are fully-fledged team members in client projects, carrying individual responsibility in well-defined areas, from data gathering to drawing insightful conclusions and preparing client-ready materials.
-Analysts always work under the supervision of more senior consultants, receiving support from them in their work, while benefitting from constantly learning something new.
+Analysts are fully-fledged team members in client projects, carrying individual responsibility in well-defined areas, from data collection and analysis to material preparation and workshop facilitation.
+Analysts always work together with more senior consultants, thus receiving support in their work, while benefitting from constantly learning something new.

 Consultant

 Consultants carry broad responsibility for coordinating information gathering, structuring analyses, drawing insightful conclusions and presenting conclusions based on them.
-Consultants are responsible for their own work streams, which can also include supervising their junior colleagues.
+Consultants are typically responsible for driving their own workstreams, while having senior support available as needed.

 Associate manager